Bam4d/cv/cv.md

     - **Object Store** - A distributed platform for storing and retrieving data objects from an underlying database, originally a Percona SQL database was stored, with binary attachment storage on amazon S3, Later this was migrated to use amazon        auroraDB.
     - **Job Service** - The precursor system to "bees", handled 200 user web extraction requests a second, distributing the requests around a cluster of 50 servers at full scale.
 Used Hazelcast for distributed map and queueing system.

-2010-2012
-:   **CTO at TouchGo Technology**
-:   - Responsible for the development and integration of all technologies involved in the vending machine which won the Auto Vending Innovation Award 2010 for Machine Intelligence.

 Open Source Contributions
 =========================